-To accomplish these goals, the Port will advance initiatives specific to the operations it controls and work to influence other stakeholders whose emissions fall beyond the Port's authority.
-The Port is committed to partnering with tenants, cargo owners, shipping lines, manufacturers, warehousing and other key stakeholders to drive demand for cost-effective and innovative greenhouse gas reduction technologies and solutions to meet our collective goals.
+To accomplish these goals, NWSA will work with the homeports to advance initiatives specific to the operations they controls and work to influence other stakeholders whose emissions fall beyond the NWSA's authority.
+The NWSA is committed to partnering with tenants, cargo owners, consumers, shipping lines, manufacturers, warehousing and other key stakeholders to drive demand for cost-effective and innovative greenhouse gas reduction technologies and solutions to meet our collective goals.